-AMAGGI takes a proactive approach to stakeholder engagement, using a variety of tools, methodologies and interactive channels.
-This approach enables opinions to be heard, promoting two-way communication as a fundamental feature.
+AMAGGI takes a proactive approach to stakeholder engagement, using a variety of to methodologies and interactive channels.
+This approach enables opinions to be heard, promo two-way communication as a fundamental feature.

-In addition, the company takes into consideration the expectations of society, ensuring compliance with the laws and regulations referring to specific issues.
-Society is represented by groups that advocate for social and environmental causes or act on behalf of specific stakeholders, provided they enjoy credibility and are endorsed by the stakeholders they represent.
+In addition, the company takes into considerat the expectations of society, ensuring compliar with the laws and regulations referring to speci issues.
+Society is represented by groups that advocate for social and environmental causes act on behalf of specific stakeholders, provide they enjoy credibility and are endorsed by the stakeholders they represent.
 These claims may not necessarily involve legal rights or financial demands, but they may be related to the right to be heard or taken into account in the company's decisions.